chvaldez10/chvaldez10/README.md

 ### Hi there 👋🌟

-🎓 I graduated with dual degrees from the University of Calgary's Schulich School of Engineering, earning aa Master of Engineering in Software and a Bachelor of Science in Electrical Engineering.
+🎓 I graduated with dual degrees from the University of Calgary's Schulich School of Engineering, earning a Master of Engineering in Software and a Bachelor of Science in Electrical Engineering.
 I currently work as a Software Quality Assurance Analyst at Showpass 🎟️. 💡 Passionate about creativity and product development, I excel in collaborative environments where I can learn from others.
 In my projects, I emphasize a test-driven 🔄 approach and focus on crafting user-centered products. 🎨

 What I'm up to: